simeonackermann/leds-asp-f-ontologies/ontologies/building/README.md

 #### Passage types

 - Wall passage (German: `Wanddurchgang`)
+  - English: `A wall passage is located inside a wall and connects two physical rooms or a physical room with the outerworld.`
+  - German: `Ein Wanddurchgang befindet sich in einer Wand und verbindet entweder zwei physische Räume oder einen physischen Raum mit der Außenwelt.`
-- Building passage (German: `Gebäudedurchgang`) - E.g. the "Technisches Rauthaus" in Leipzig which contains of 3 buildings which are connected via a passage (Haus A => B and B => C).
+- Building passage (German: `Gebäudedurchgang`)
+  - *E.g. the "Technisches Rauthaus" in Leipzig which contains of 3 buildings which are connected via a passage (Haus A => B and B => C).*
+  - English: `A building passage connects two buildings or a building with the outerworld.`
+  - German: `Ein Gebäudedurchgang verbindet ein Gebäude mit einem anderen oder ein Gebäude mit der Außenwelt.`

 ### Wall (German: `Wand`)